TreyLathe/logo-creator/README.md

 - [Tests](#tests)

 ## USER STORY/CHALLENGE GOAL:
+ AS a freelance web developer
+I WANT to generate a simple logo for my projects
+SO THAT I don't have to pay a graphic designer

- Command line interface for a user to create a sgv logo of chosen shape, letters, and colors of both.
+Create a command line interface for a user to create a sgv logo of chosen shape, letters, and colors of both based on acceptance criteria: [Usage and Comments](#usage--comments)

-## RESOURCES USER & CREDITS:
+## RESOURCES USER && CREDITS:
-- Class instruction and office hours
+- Class instruction and office hours, specifically for assistance creating tests and understanding test-driven development.
 - W3 sections on svg, promise/async, and more
 - Xpert Learning assistant to help with validation code and the breakdown of the hexidecimal regular expression
 - Jest documentation